 Joe Rogan Experience – Joe is the comedian that hosted Fear Factor originally, he is also an MMA commentator.
 For the most part he has interesting guests, but do yourself a favor and skip the Alex Jones drama.

 Lex Friedman – Lex is an Artificial Intelligence researcher at MIT and host of a podcast that features everyone from nobel prize winning physicists to his dad (a plasma physicist).

 Mechanical Universe – This series helped me to -begin- to understand relativity.

-Carl Sagan’s Cosmos – This series aired in the 80s and sparked my interest in Astrophysics.
-Still very relevant today requiring very few revisions (take this with you: cosmic calendar actually spans 13.8 billion years not 15 billion).
-Carl was my hero.
+Carl Sagan’s Cosmos – This series aired in the 80s and sparked my interest in Space.
+The series is still very relevant today, requiring very few revisions (take this with you: cosmic calendar actually spans 13.8 billion years not 15 billion).
+Carl was my hero!